-The Opal Apple Never Browns — But Does It Taste Good?
+Opal Apples Never Brown — But Do They Taste Good?

 What is the Opal Apple?

-The Opal Apple is a Non-GMO Project verified natural cross between a Golden Delicious and a Topaz apple.
+Opal Apples are a Non-GMO Project verified natural cross between a Golden Delicious and a Topaz apple.
 It has bright yellow skin, is grown both organically and conventionally, and is priced anywhere from $.99-$2.99/pound.
-In season from November through June, the Opal Apple is a great option for school snacks.
+In season from November through June, Opal Apples are a great option for school snacks.

 Of course, what makes it really unique is that it supposedly doesn't brown when exposed to air like other cut apples do.
 This sounds like a lunchtime miracle, as packing apple slices or an apple-topped salad would be wonderful if it weren't for the fact that apples oxidize and turn an unappetizing brown shade by the time we're ready to eat them.
 So we put Opal Apples to the test.
 Do they actually resist browning and, more importantly, do they taste good enough that we'd actually want to eat them?